ZacBlanco/zacblanco.github.io/education/social-psychology/notes-1.md

 - **Priming**: The tendency for recently used or perceived words or ideas to come to mind easily and influence the interpretation of new information
 - and Embodiment
 - **Central Traits**: Traits that exert a powerful influence on overall impressions
-- **Trait Negativity Bias**: The tendency for negative information to weight more heavily on our impressions than positive information
+- **Trait Negativity Bias**: The tendency for negative information to weigh more heavily on our impressions than positive information

-**Primacy Effect**: The tendency for information presented early in a qsequnce to have more impact on impressions than information presented later.
+**Primacy Effect**: The tendency for information presented early in a sequence to have more impact on impressions than information presented later.

 **Confirmation Bias**: The tendency to seek interpret, and create information that verifies existing beliefs

 - **Self-Fulfilling Prophecy**: The process by which one's expectations about a person eventually lead that person to behave in ways that confirm those expectations